 Powder-Down Birds Need Daily Bird Baths

-Nancy knew that the cockatoo dust or any powder-down parrot dust is difficult to live with.
-First, dusty feathers appear dull.
+Nancy knew that the cockatoo dust and dander (or any powder-down parrot for that matter) is difficult to live with.
+First, dusty feathers appear dull and when you pet a dusty bird, it looks like you've erased a chalk board with your hand.
 A dull looking parrot isn't pretty, nor is it comfortable for the bird.
 All that dust dries out your birds skin, makes the feathers appear unhealthy, causes unnatural preening and makes your parrot feel yucky.
 The bird knows it is not in superior condition.

 In the wild, feather condition significantly affects a wild parrots ability to feel healthy and attract a mate.
 Our captive parrots have these same psychological and physical needs regarding feather care and they suffer when not bathed several times a week.
 We do too.

 Worse, I once had a furnace guy ask me if I'd done some recent dry wall work when he saw Peachy's dust embedded in my furnace.
 Feather dust is a sign of a healthy cockatoo but if you run a heating and cooling system, that oily feather dust is really hard on your heating and cooling units.
 Bathing your parrot several times a week not only relieves skin discomfort and cleans feathers, it also saves your furnace system.
 The fine powder dust gets in your carpet fibers too.
 And, settles on everything.
 When you show a powder down bird, you're washing all that mess right down the drain.
 Wild parrots splash about in ponds and streams every day to clean their feathers off.